kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 Obsidian started to allow community plugins.
 Every time I look into the collection there are new fantastic plugins to improve my workflow.

-[Sliding Panes](https://github.com/deathau/sliding-panes-obsidian) is one of the plugins I love, because it enables me to keep 10-20 notes (depending on the monitor size) at the same time open and moves between the notes to compare or connect notes.
+[Sliding Panes](https://github.com/deathau/sliding-panes-obsidian) is one of the plugins I love because it enables me to keep 10-20 notes (depending on the monitor size) at the same time open and move between the notes to compare or connect notes.

 I found recently [Note Refactor](https://github.com/lynchjames/note-refactor-obsidian).
 The plugin allows me to write all my notes to a topic in one note and later extract parts into separate smaller (atomic) notes with the help of a shortcut.
 It takes over the work of creating the filename, using a preferred file template.
 It moves the section to the new file and links to it in the original note.